Joint UNU-CCNY MA Program in the Study of the Americas

 Degree & Credentials Awarded

-- A Master of Arts in the Study of the Americas from the CCNY
+- A Master of Arts in the Study of the Americas from CCNY

-- A fellowship diploma in Urban Sustainability Studies Across the Americas from UNU-INWEH
+- A Master’s Diploma in Urban Sustainability Studies Across the Americas from UNU-INWEH and CCNY

 Program Timeline